aruna09/calculator-behavior/Division.md

 Then: Display result with two decimal places

-Scenario: Multiple times "/" is pressed
+Scenario: User presses "/" more than one time

 Given: calculator is ON

-When: user enters multiple div operator without equivalent no of operands
+When: user enters many division operators

-Then: Display result obtained with only one division
+Then: Display result obtained with one division

 Scenario: When operand 2 is not present